MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 the upgrade.
 The result of `propose_upgrade` is the creation of a `ProposedUpgrade` shared object that can be accessed by voters to vote for the proposal.

-At this point the publisher would proide the voter with the soure code so that each of them can run the same command (`sui move build --dump-bytecode-as-base64`) to verify that the digest matches that of the proposal, and then review the code.
+At this point the publisher would provide the voter with the soure code so that each of them can run the same command (`sui move build --dump-bytecode-as-base64`) to verify that the digest matches that of the proposal, and then review the code.
 Once satisfied with the code, voters can and should vote for it